hh-wu/getdp/benchmarks/superconductors/README.txt

 Additional info
 ---------------

-The example contains a 3D model of a superconducting wire, using a T-\Omega formulation and the Gmsh cohomology solver.
+The example contains a 3D model of a superconducting wire, using an H-formulation and the Gmsh cohomology solver.

 -->